-The Philosophy Major includes four required courses (12 credits):
+The Philosophy Major includes three required courses (9 credits):

 - Philosophy 110, Basic Philosophy.
 This course gives students an initial glance at both the kinds of texts they will encounter and the kind of teaching style that informs and characterizes the Philosophy Major. - Philosophy 213, Logic.
-This course is essential for critical thinking. - Philosophy 381, Seminar in Philosophy.
+This course is essential for critical thinking. - Philosophy 400, Seminar in Philosophy.
 This course gives Philosophy majors (or advanced Philosophy students) a chance to learn in a small setting, usually 12-15 students.
 It is the most discussion-driven of all Philosophy courses.
 Moreover, this course allows students truly to lead the direction of the course.
 The course goes where students' questions in response to readings take the course.
-Philosophy faculty also use the course to "rotate in" materials and subjects that are of current interest. - Philosophy 400, Senior Thesis.
-This independent research paper allows students to pursue in depth a topic of their choosing, and to bring together the research and writing skills that they have acquired over the course of their Philosophy Major at Millikin.
+Philosophy faculty also use the course to "rotate in" materials and subjects that are of current interest.
+Students also write a major research paper.
+This paper is collected and analyzed for purposes of assessing student learning.